GetSpecter/Specdown/README.md

 - Multiple line list items will be translated into paragraphs.
 - Lists should be followed by two or more blankish lines to signify the list end.
 - Two or more blankish lines between list items will be markuped as two seperate lists.
-- A number with `.. ` instead of `. ` can be used to signify the end of a list to prevent translation errors.
 - `<class>` is markuped on the li and cannot be used with `<<class>`.
 - `<<class>` is markuped on the ol and can only be used on the first list item.